-Uterine fibroids are the most common cause of hysterectomy surgery, or removal of the uterus, with fibroids accounting for as many as half of the 600,000 hysterectomies performed in the United States each year.
+Fibroids, non-cancerous growths inside the uterus, are the most common cause of hysterectomy surgery, or removal of the uterus.
+Fibroids account for as many as half of the 600,000 hysterectomies performed in the United States each year.

-But thanks to newer treatments and less invasive surgery, women suffering from fibroids can lose the painful symptoms while avoiding traditional hysterectomy and myomectomy surgeries.
+But, Chase said, with newer and less invasive surgeries available, women with fibroids can lose the painful symptoms while avoiding traditional hysterectomy surgery.
 They have a quick recovery, getting back on their feet in just a few days.

 Two minimally invasive outpatient procedures, Acessa and Sonata, use radiofrequency ablation (RFA) to treat fibroids.
 The fibroid cell tissues die when they are heated, causing the fibroids to shrivel and shrink, then eventually be harmlessly absorbed by the healthy surrounding tissues.
 Most women experience the most symptom improvement within three months and continued improvement for the first year.